Chen Duxiu: Anhui Patriotic Society and Anhui Common Speech Journal

-In early 1904, Chen established, edited, and wrote for the Anhui Common Speech Journal (安徽俗话报 (Ānhuī Súhuà Bào)), the first vernacular newspaper in Anhui and one of the earliest in China.
+In early 1904, Chen established, edited, and wrote for the Anhui Common Speech Journal (安徽俗话报 (Ānhuī Súhuà Bào)), the first vernacular (baihua) newspaper in Anhui and one of the earliest in China.
 Initially written in Anqing and published in Wuhu by Wang Mengzou's Science Book Company, the journal's editorial department soon moved to Wuhu.
 Its circulation grew from an initial 1,000 copies to over 3,000 by its closure in August 1905, allegedly making it the most widely read vernacular journal in China at the time.
 In the journal, Chen assumed the role of a "Mandarin" teacher, aiming to disseminate new ideas to the masses.
 He covered diverse topics including Chinese history, Western educational methods and science, military techniques, and critiques of imperialist encroachment.

 A central theme was the unique identity of the Chinese nation and the restoration of its guocui (national essence).
 Influenced by Zhang Binglin, Chen traced the origins of the Han people, emphasizing their conflicts with the Miao and the spiritual, rather than biological, ancestry of Huang Di (the Yellow Emperor).
 He stressed the biological purity of the Han race and argued that a nation required "a definite land", "definite people", and "a definite society".
 He attacked the Manchu rulers for allowing foreign powers to plunder China's resources and advocated for Chinese control over its own industry, proposing the formation of an Anhui Mining Company.